openresty/resty-cli/README.md

         --resolve-ipv6      Make the nginx resolver lookup both IPv4 and IPv6 addresses

-        --shdict            Create the specified lua shared dicts in the http configuration block (multiple instances are supported).
+        --shdict NAME       Create the specified lua shared dicts in the http configuration block (multiple instances are supported).

         --nginx             Specify the nginx path (this option might be removed in the future).